Why Some Products Generate Demand While Others Depend

 A Note for Founders

-If you built a product you believe in, but growth increasingly feels like effort rather than momentum, the issue may not be marketing.
+If you built a product you believe in, yet growth increasingly feels like effort rather than momentum, the issue may not be marketing.

 Because in markets, as in physics,